📌 Table of Contents

 2.1 Group Start Order

-- C Group starts 2 minutes ahead.
+- C Group starts 2 minutes ahead of B Group.

 - B Group starts 2 minutes behind and begins with a chase of C Group.